Serial killer: Female

 The methods that female serial killers use for murder are frequently covert or low-profile, such as murder by poison (the preferred choice for killing).
 Other methods used by female serial killers include shootings (used by 20%), suffocation (16%), stabbing (11%), and drowning (5%).
 They commit killings in specific places, such as their home or a health-care facility, or at different locations within the same city or state.
-A notable exception to the typical characteristics of female serial killers is Aileen Wuornos, who killed outdoors instead of at home, used a gun instead of poison, and killed strangers instead of friends or family.
-One "analysis of 86 female serial killers from the United States found that the victims tended to be spouses, children or the elderly".
-Other studies indicate that since 1975, increasingly strangers are marginally the most preferred victim of female serial killers, or that only 26% of female serial killers kill for material gain only.
-Sources state that each killer will have her own proclivities, needs and triggers.
+The means, location, and demographic of Aileen Wuornos's crimes (gun; outdoors; men soliciting prostitution) is purely circumstantial in terms of suffering from the pattern of other female serial killers.
+Her victims were johns picking up highway prostitutes; there is no time for poisoning; she was homeless.
+One analysis of "86 female serial killers from the United States found that the victims tended to be spouses, children or the elderly".
+Other studies indicate that since 1975, increasingly strangers are marginally the most common victim of female serial killers, and that only 26% of female serial killers kill for material gain only.
+Sources state that each killer will have her own proclivities, needs, and triggers.
 A review of the published literature on female serial murder stated that "sexual or sadistic motives are believed to be extremely rare in female serial murderers, and psychopathic traits and histories of childhood abuse have been consistently reported in these women."

-A study by Eric W. Hickey (2010) of 64 female serial killers in the United States indicated that sexual activity was one of several motives in 10% of the cases, enjoyment in 11% and control in 14% and that 51% of all U.S. female serial killers murdered at least one woman and 31% murdered at least one child.
+A study by Eric W. Hickey (2010) of 64 female serial killers in the United States indicated that sexual activity was one of several motives in 10% of the cases, enjoyment in 11%, and control in 14%, and that 51% of all U.S. female serial killers murdered at least one woman and 31% murdered at least one child.
 In other cases, women have been involved as an accomplice with a male serial killer as a part of a serial killing team.
 A 2015 study published in The Journal of Forensic Psychiatry & Psychology found that the most common motive for female serial killers was for financial gain and almost 40% of them had experienced some sort of mental illness.